lulav/LRS_Documentation/docs_tutorials/soft_landing/soft_landing.md

 ## CITROS Integration
-To use all the powerfull CITROS features usage requires CITROS installation:
+To use all the powerful CITROS features usage requires CITROS installation:
 (from the instructions on the CITROS CLI [GitHub page](https://github.com/lulav/CITROS_cli))

-**First,reopen the folder localy** then follow the instructions:
+**First,reopen the folder locally** then follow the instructions:
 ```
 pip install citros
 ```